About Wells Cathedral and Medieval Centre

 Originally the site of a Roman mausoleum, an abbey church was built in Wells in 705 AD.
 The seat of the bishop moved from Wells in 1090, beginning a dispute over the location for centuries to come.
 Nonetheless, a cathedral was built around 1175 in the new Gothic style and completed in 1306 (although continually added to).

-During the English Civil War‘s ‘Siege of Wells’, the city found itself surrounded by Parliamentarians.
+During the English Civil War and ‘Siege of Wells’, the city found itself surrounded by Parliamentarians.
 While Royalists evacuated the city, Parliamentarians used the cathedral to stable their horses and damaged ornate sculptures by using for shooting practice.

 In 1685, when the West Country tried to overthrow King James II, the rebel army attacked the cathedral as a symbol of the Church.
 Lead roofing was used for bullets and the organ was smashed.
 In punishment, Wells became the final location of the Bloody Assizes in September 1685: over 500 men were tried and predominantly sentenced to death at the makeshift court.